Loproxi/Sprite-Ordering--Camera-culling/index.md

 ![RenderPostUpdate](https://raw.githubusercontent.com/Loproxi/Sprite-Ordering--Camera-culling/gh-pages/RenderPostUpdate.png)

-And last but not least, we use all this functions on the PostUpdate of the render in this order Sort, Draw and then we clear all the layers.
+And last but not least, we will use all this functions on the PostUpdate of the render in this order Sort, Draw and then we clear all the layers.

 ***

-## Links To Documentation:
+## Links to documentation that helped me on the development of the project:

 [Ordering By Position](https://eliasdaler.wordpress.com/2013/11/20/z-order-in-top-down-2d-games/)